Education

 fish exercise and metabolic performance as indicators of how well fish can potentially

-but I have also studied the physiology of Arctic charr in Iceland that live in natural
+that alters stream temperature and flow, but I have also studied the physiology of

-gradients of temperature and flow.
-I have an active research program that involves
+Chesapeake Bay.
+I have an active research program that involves students and is international

-students and is international in both its scope and recognition.
-I have supervised
+in both its scope and recognition.
+I have supervised over 55 undergraduate research

-over 55 undergraduate research students and 19 Master’s students and conducted research
+students and 20 Master’s students and conducted research in 6 different countries

-in 6 different countries and collaborated with scientists of 15 different nationalities.
+and collaborated with scientists of 15 different nationalities.

 Recent Publications